 ©2014 by Charles Strohmer

-So here’s one story about that.
-I have conversations about the wisdom tradition with a friend, Rabbi Arnold Resnicoff, who also happens to be a gifted negotiator and mediator.
-One such conversation took place over dinner at a kosher deli in Washington DC.
-We were discussing shalom as human flourishing and conversation came around to Rabbi Jesus as a teacher of wisdom who emphasized shalom.
-Later, back home, I was writing a magazine article about Jesus and politics and wanted to include something about tikkun olam (the Hebrew phrase for “repairing the world”).
+So, a story about one time.
+I occasionally have conversations about the wisdom tradition with Rabbi Arnold Resnicoff, a friend who is a gifted negotiator and mediator.
+During dinner a kosher deli in Washington DC, we were discussing shalom as human flourishing and the conversation came around to Rabbi Jesus as a teacher of wisdom who emphasized shalom.
+Later, back home, while writing a magazine article about Jesus and politics, I wanted to include some thoughts about shalom and tikkun olam (the Hebrew phrase for “repairing the world”).
 But I was stuck.
-It is never fun being stuck when you are under a deadline!
+It’s never fun getting stuck when you are under a deadline!

-Long story short, something was missing in my understanding of tikkun olam.
-So I shot off an email to Arnie.
-This led to a fascinating email conversation over a couple of days.
-The gist of it was when he explained that the opposite of shalom is not violence or war but brokenness.
+Something was missing in my understanding of tikkun olam, so I shot off an email to Arnie.
+This led to a fascinating email conversation for a couple of days.
+The penny dropped for me when Arnie explained that the opposite of shalom is not violence or war but brokenness.
 “There is no shalom,” he said, “even if bullets are not flying, if hearts, minds, souls, or even dreams, are still broken.
 We, as God’s partners (according to Jewish theology) must help mend and repair the brokenness in the world.”
-That piece of wisdom from Arnie helped me finish the article.
-But that is not my point here.
+That piece of wisdom helped me finish the article.

-His use of the word “repair” was a deliberate nod to tikkun olam, repairing the world.
-The phrase appears in many contexts in rabbinic literature and Judaism for building Jewish societies of love, peace, justice, kindness, and generosity and also for influencing the greater welfare of the world at large.
-(Some rabbis see practicing the Sabbath as a kind of rehearsal for the coming for the messianic age of shalom, with the practice of tikkun olam during the other six days of the week anticipating that future.)
+Tikkun olam (repairing the world) appears in many contexts in rabbinic literature and in Judaism for building Jewish societies of love, peace, justice, kindness, and generosity, and also for influencing the greater welfare of the world at large.
+(Some rabbis see the Sabbath as a kind of rehearsal for the coming for the messianic age of shalom, with the practice of tikkun olam during the preceding six days of the week as anticipating that future.)

-I do not know if Jesus used the phrase tikkun olam, but its meaning sure seems to me to be what he was on about as a teacher of wisdom during his itinerant ministry in the towns and on the hillsides of Galilee and Judea.
-You cannot read the gospels without seeing Jesus continually urging his mixed audiences to get their act together and work more willingly and steadily to heal their relationships.
+I do not know if Jesus ever used the phrase tikkun olam, but its meaning sure seems to me to describe what he was on about as a teacher of wisdom during his itinerant ministry in the towns and on the hillsides of Galilee and Judea.
+You cannot read the Gospels without seeing Jesus continually urging his mixed audiences to get their act together> Jesus is frequently urging people to work more willingly and tirelessly to heal their relationships, love neighbor, and practice shalom in their communities.
 That might not repair the entire world, but it would repair the world around them.
-And that is be a pretty big deal.
+And that’s a pretty big deal.

-Jesus was not being idealistic or utopian about the possibilities, however.
+Jesus was not being idealistic or utopian.
 Like the sages of old, he was realistic about human nature.
+He knew its limits and its penchant to turn ugly.
 Yet it is clear that Jesus’ gospel-shaped wisdom, even amid the highly-charged throes of the religious and political alchemy of Palestine under Roman rule, always meant putting away the sword.
 If there is any one first step toward the practice of shalom today, surely it is this.

-My takeaway from this is that the agency of wisdom urges us in the here and now, amid our own diversity, to seek to repair, to make whole, adversarial or broken relationships and situations.
-It seems to me that if there is any first step toward that in our time, it is to put away our swords, figuratively and literally.
+The agency of wisdom urges us in the here and now, amid our own diversity, to seek to repair adversarial or broken relationships and situations.
+It seems to me that if there is any first step toward that today, it must begin by putting away our swords, figuratively and literally, and become blessed peacemakers.